- Requirements for Supervised Ministry Internships

 - Regular meetings with a group of peers, also doing internships, in a setting where they can safely explore their ministry and mentoring experiences as spiritual and professional formation.

 One unit of supervised ministry receives six credits and is a requirement of the M.Div. program.
 It is also open to students in the M.A.R. degree program.
 Supervised ministry credits are electives and do not fulfill any area requirements.
 A maximum of 15 credits in supervised ministries can be taken as electives toward a degree.
 Students may choose to complete a supervised ministry internship either part-time during the school year or full-time over the summer.
 The Supervised Ministry requirement can also be fulfilled by completing one unit of Clinical Pastoral Education.
+CPE is considered a transfer credit - Rev. Davis helps to facilitate the application process, but students apply separately and receive credit once they finish.
 To consider your options for completing Supervised Ministry, see this chart.

 New Site Request form (only if site is new, obviously)

 Part-time Internship with Practicum, REL 3986/7 (6 Credits)